 What is good is what is healthy to the whole as well as all its participants, with health being understood as what is directly experienced in each moment, rather than being merely an abstraction, idea or concept.

 Like health, “good” seems most often to be a pleasant experience, but it is not always so.
 And yet, whatever the experience may be, we usually know, when we are quiet and attentive enough, if it is healthy, good, or not.
-This sort of “knowing” I am speaking of is one that all consciousness experiences, without proof – here I AM, peace is.
+This sort of “knowing” I am speaking of is one that all consciousness experiences, without proof – I AM.

 Experience is always prior to words and concepts.
 Yet we are most often very quick to fill up the space and terrain of experience with words, talk, thinking, memory, concepts.

-Through symbols, concepts, ideas, images, in the form of speech and language, movement and art, humans seek to experience what is good (healthy) collectively, communally, socially.
-In other words vulnerably (consciously) share our experience of what it is to be alive, together.
+Through symbols, concepts, ideas, images, in the form of speech and language, music, movement and art, humans seek to experience what is good (healthy) collectively, communally, socially.
+In other words vulnerably (consciously) share our myriad unique experiences of what it is to be alive, together.

 People interact through symbols, speech, movement and behavior, with various levels, degrees and orientations of consciousness coming into expression, harmoniously or not.
 Thus we create our common world.